Animadversio/Animadversio.github.io/_academic_notes/Semantics-Vision-Task.md

 # Image Captioning

 > Many tasks are assuming the image belongs to certain classes!
 And classify images to them.

-Natural language description is one step forward.
+Natural language description is one step forward, seeking richer description!

 > Amusingly finding images and the natural language caption on Internet is not hard!
 (Semantic data is more abundant than physical or optical data)